MeiChieh/european-soccer-matches-prediction/README.md

 ## 📊 Overview

-This project analyzes European soccer match data from 2008 to 2016 to predict game outcomes using machine learning techniques.
-The goal is to create a logistic regression model that predicts match results for the 2015/2016 season based on data from previous seasons.
-The analysis is structured in three main phases: data cleaning and feature extraction, exploratory data analysis (EDA) with feature selection, and modeling.
+This project analyzes timeseries European soccer match data from 2008 to 2016 to predict game outcomes using machine learning techniques.
+The goal is to create a classifier model that predicts match results for the 2015/2016 season based on data from previous seasons.
+Features such as historical game records, individual player information, match formation, home advantage, ...etc are explored for building the predictive model.
+In the end a simple tableau dashboard is also constructed to compare the predictive power of our model and the average prediction of various Bookmakers.

 ## 📚 Dataset